Alba Orthodontics Answers Your Common Orthodontic Questions

 Get answers to the most common orthodontic questions from people like you in Mechanicsburg.

 You can always call our office if you don’t see your question listed, and our helpful team members can answer all your questions.

 Selecting an orthodontist in Mechanicsburg who can help you achieve your smile dreams is important.

-Orthodontists are dental specialists who diagnose, prevent and treat dental and facial irregularities.
+Orthodontists like Drs.
+Alba are dental specialists who diagnose, prevent and treat dental and facial irregularities.

-This means they're better qualified you to give you the smile of your dreams than you could get from aligners in the mail.
+This means Dr. Jeff Alba and Dr. Fred Alba are better qualified you to give you the smile of your dreams than you could get from aligners in the mail.

 They receive an additional two to three years of specialized education beyond dental school to learn how to align and straighten teeth.

 Only those with this formal education may call themselves “orthodontists,” and only orthodontists may be members of the American Association of Orthodontists (AAO).

 Dr. Jeff Alba and Dr. Fred Alba from Alba Orthodontics have achieved this specialization and are active members of AAO.